 It’s priced at $$$, but you can find excellent deals if you buy models from previous years.
 For example, the 2016 version is selling currently for around $$.

-- Go to ifit.com/activate to redeem your one month iFit membership and activate your equipment for unlimited workout...
+- Activation required: Go activate to redeem your 1 month iFit membership and activate your equipment or simply press and...